get-convex/presence/README.md

 takes care of sending heartbeart messages to the server and gracefully disconnecting a user when the tab is closed.

-See `example` for an example of how to incorporate this hook into your application.

 ## Installation

 ```bash
 npm install @convex-dev/presence
 ```

+## Examples

+See the `example` directory for a simple example of how to use this component.
+The `example-with-auth` directory shows how to use the component with authentication.

+There's a hosted version of `example-with-auth` at https://presence.previews.convex.dev.

 ## Usage